karaoc/dayz.test/Setting-up-Admin-Permissions-and-Tools.md

 ## Setting up permisisons

-_**Disclaimer**, this part is more advanced and does not require you to do the following steps to have a working server_
+_**Disclaimer**, this part is more advanced and does not require you to do the following steps to have a functionnal server and/or admin tool_

 ## Setting up roles

-_**Disclaimer**, this part is more advanced and does not require you to do the following steps to have a working server_
+_**Disclaimer**, this part is more advanced and does not require you to do the following steps to have a functionnal server and/or admin tool_

 ## Troubleshooting